Engin-Boot/pong-stage-patreshubham94/Stage0/Game_mode.md

 ## Feature

--It provides the modes of game.Either beginner mode or Expert mode.
+-It provide modes of the game.
+Beginner mode or Expert mode.

 ## Acceptance Criteria